-A learning environment is a diverse platform where users engage and interact to learn new skills.
+A learning environment is a diverse platform where users engage and interact with learning new skills.
 While learners can learn in an array of settings, the term refers to the more preferred and accurate alternative to the traditional classroom.
 The term does not pass on a traditional or limited connotation such as a room full of desks and a chalkboard.

 Components and Importance of an Effective Learning Environment

 Developing an engaging and positive learning environment for learners, especially in a particular course, is one of the most creative aspects of teaching.
 Typically, the focus is either on the physical learning environments (institutional) like lecture theatres, classrooms, or labs; or on different technologies that are used to develop online learning environments.